amosproj/amos2021ss07-bike-nest/Backend/README.md

 The Spring Services require that the database has to be ready before they are trying to access it, which is not guaranteed by docker-compose.
 We have to find a fix there.
 It is indeed possible to run "commands" before starting a container.
 This feature could be used to run a script before starting the Spring services, that waits until the database is ready.

+Making remote debugging work was alot of hassle.
+I personally had to switch to AmazonCorretto 11 in IntelliJ and also use AmazonCorretto 11 in the Docker container.